 A while ago, Gail Vaz-Oxlade put out a simple Facebook post that blew my mind, about debt cash grabs.
 The Hoyes Michalos blog has many similar warnings about banks’ rights to take your money.

 I had heard that banks can ask for a debt to be repaid in full any time (i.e. a debt cash grab), but evidently, it happens a great deal, when folks build up large debts, or get too delinquent with their debts.
-The terms of your banking agreements make this all legitimate (so read them over closely to see what other interesting things your bank can do, I am sure there are others), but it does seem interesting that banks want you to consolidate your banking in one bank, and they will entice you to do this with great “deals” on things.
+The terms of your banking agreements make this all legitimate (so read them over closely to see what other exciting things your bank can do, I am sure there are others).
+It is attractive that banks want you to consolidate your banking in one bank.
+They want to entice you to do this with great “deals” on things.

 Does this mean you should go out and diversify your assets and your debts so that they are at least arm’s length away from each other?
 Might not be a bad idea, if you are the kind of person that builds up large personal debt loads and is very likely not to pay those debts back (or has a tardiness streak in you), but then again, if you were that kind of person, would you think of this?

 File this one in your TIL file (Today I Learned), about banks and debt cash grabs.